9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 1. Advertising

-One of the simplest ways to make money blogging is from blog advertising.
+One of the simplest ways to make money blogging is through blog advertising.
 You can sign up for Google AdSense and put a widget in your blog’s sidebar to show ads to your readers.
 You get paid based on the number of clicks your ad gets.
 (Note that you’re not allowed to click on your own ads.)

 • You won’t make much money from ads unless you have a huge amount of traffic.
 Most people won’t click on an ad, so you may need hundreds or even thousands of visitors for just a single click — and each click may pay only a few cents.